Safety & Empowerment

 Hotlines in English and Spanish provide immediate support and safety planning for those in danger or at risk, as well as information and referrals.
 The Spanish and English hotlines are two of the few in the Bay Area that provide 24-hour intake to help women in danger access emergency shelter.
 Thirty percent of the calls are from women in life-threatening situations.

-A battered woman is often in serious danger.
+A woman who is experiencing domestic violence is often in serious danger.
 The shelter is a safe, confidential refuge for women and their children, where they can access counseling, medical assistance, food, clothing, support groups, housing assistance, and transportation.
 Please call our Hotline for information.

 Second Step provides long-term transitional housing, support services, and economic development tools for women and their children who have been victims of domestic violence.
 In this supportive environment, women can seek job training, employment, and permanent housing to develop the necessary skills to start new lives that are free of violence.
 Please call (415) 457-2464 for information.